facorazza/piggy/README.md

 ```

 ## Setup
 Piggy's juiciest core is the `settings.json` file.
+Duplicate `settings.sample.json`and rename it in `settings.json`.
 Open it with your favourite text editor and add your Instagram `username` and `password`.
 ```
 {